juhp/lsfrom/README.md

 # lsfrom

-`lsfrom` lists files in the current directory that start with a particular sequence of characters and those after it with respect to collation.
+`lsfrom` lists the files and dirs in a directory starting from the first one that matches the given filename prefix or the first filename after that if there is no match, using the current locale collation order.

 ```
 $ ls
 A a B C
+$ lsfrom a
+a
+B
+C
 $ lsfrom a/
 B
 C